 Your responsibility as a pet parent is to be open-minded when you see a problem.
 That means taking immediate and appropriate action at any sign of aggression.

 Wishful thinking that things will change is not the answer.
-Act quickly to increase the likelihood of resolving your puppy’s aggression by redirecting them towards positive behavior.
+Act quickly to redirect your puppy’s aggression toward positive behavior, increasing the likelihood of resolving it.

 But you may be wondering how to stop puppy aggression.